CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/common-application-configuration.md

 ## Workers

-You can run background tasks during in parallel of your application.
+You can run background tasks running in parallel of your application.
 They will be restarted automatically on error.
+Those are especially useful for environments where you can't have long-running processes such as PHP, ruby or python.

-The workers automatically inherit your application's environment and are launch in the directory in which the application is located.
+The workers run in the same environment as your application.
+They are launched in the application's directory.

 All you need to do is add one (or several) envrionment variables as such: